Image: Shutterstock

 Age: 4+

-Things to note: The developer does not offer a trial version of the app.
+Things to note: The app has multiple colorful animal characters and an easy-to-navigate interface.
+The developer does not offer a trial version of the app.

 Buy the app here.

 Amanita Design is known for creating unique, classy adventure games for kids and adults.
 Samarost 3 by this developer is also a puzzle game that has been beautifully designed with attractive backgrounds and unique characters.
+The players have to take a gnome on a quest to uncover the origins of a mysterious magic flute that has fallen near his home.
 The app does not have violence, nor does it show any blood or gore.
 It does, however, have some freaky images.
-Nevertheless, the game is ideal for older kids, and not the little ones.
-It can capture their attention and keep them engaged for long.
+It is ideal for capturing a child’s attention and keeping them engaged for long.

 Category: Puzzle